 Code Vein is set in a post-apocalyptic world where human civilization has crumbled.
 You play as a Revenant, vampires granted supernatural abilities at the cost of losing most of the memories from their previous life.
-In order to survive in this harsh new world, the Revenants have set-up an underground society called “Vein.”
+To survive in this harsh new world, the Revenants have set-up an underground society called “Vein.”

 The game is being presented as a “dramatic exploration action RPG” and features a large open-world filled with diverse environments including underground dungeons, ravaged mountainsides, destroyed city-streets, and grandiose castles.
 This leads us to believe Code Vein will play mostly like a dungeon crawler with connected areas that players will return to frequently.

-When asked about the decision to make vampires a core part of Code Vein’s story, Koch explained, “We chose a vampire character so we could make people realize that even if your character is dead, there is something after that, and that they still have to fight and survive.”
+When asked about the decision to make vampires a core part of Code Vein’s story in a recent interview with Alt/Char, the game’s producer Aude-Alexia Koch had this to say: “We chose a vampire character so we could make people realize that even if your character is dead, there is something after that, and that they still have to fight and survive.”

-While it seems like the game is more focused on gameplay over story, it’s good to know there’s a driving motive behind your character’s actions and that death is not the end, especially since you’ll probably find yourself dying A LOT.
+While gameplay appears to take centerstage, it’s good to know there’s a driving motive behind your character’s actions and that death is not the end, especially since you’ll probably find yourself dying A LOT.
 However, you’re not alone in Code Vein as allies will sometimes cross your path and you’re given the option to bring an NPC companion with you into battle.